 2. Optimize Images and Media

-3. Minimize CSS, JavaScript, and Code
+3. Minify CSS, JavaScript, and code

 4. Caching and Content Delivery Networks (CDN)

-5. Performance-Friendly Hosting
+5. Performance-Optimized Hosting

-6. Mobile First & Responsive Design
+6. Mobile-First & Responsive Design

 7. Regular Maintenance & Monitoring